 #1 Reading / doing work with the use of a task light

-Detailed tasks like reading or doing work usually requires a higher luminance level than the average overhead lighting in the room can provide.
-The luminance levels of an average room ranges from 300 – 500 lux, whereas the recommended brightness / luminance (lux) level for this activity is 880lux or choose a Level 5 on the 3M Polarizing Task Light LED5000.
+Detailed tasks like reading or doing work usually require a higher luminance level than the average overhead lighting in the room can provide.
+The luminance levels of an average room range from 300 – 500 lux, whereas the recommended brightness / luminance (lux) level for this activity is 880lux or choose a Level 5 on the 3M Polarizing Task Light LED5000.
 Having task lamps help provide better vision comfort; what’s more, as one gets older, more luminance will also be required to do tasks comfortably.